telerik/xaml-docs/controls/radganttview/features/scrolling.md

 #### __[C#] Example 1: Calling the ScrollIntoView method__

 {{region radganttview-scrolling_0}}
-	GanttView.ScrollingService.ScrollIntoView(task);
+	GanttView.ScrollingService.ScrollIntoView(task4);
 {{endregion}}

-__Figure 1__ illustrates how the view is scrolled vertically and TimeRuler part - horizontally when the code from __Example 1__ is executed for “task 4”. <Comment: The previous sentence does not make sense.
-I think there are words missing around "TimeRuler part".
-I also don't see that you've passed a value of 4 or anything called task 4, so I do not understand how to get to task 4 in the figure.>
+__Figure 1__ illustrates how the view is scrolled vertically and TimeRuler part - horizontally when the code from __Example 1__ is executed for “task 4”.

 #### __Figure 1: GanttView before and after calling ScrollIntoView for “task 4"__

 ![](images/ganttview_scrolling_01.png)